JohnCoene/javascript-for-r/_book/3-21-htmlwidgets-basics.md

 Once you have found an impressive library that you would like to use from R, the very first step when building a widget is to study the JavaScript library you want to integrate thoroughly.

 1. Start where the documentation tells you to start, often a "hello world" example, or a get-started section.
 This will already give you a good sense of how this library functions, the expected data format, and more.
-2. Second, it's good to head to the "installation" part of the documentation to know more about the library's dependencies, see whether it is modularised or available in a single bundle, etc.
+2. Second, it's good to head to the "installation" part of the documentation to know more about the library's dependencies\index{dependency}, see whether it is modularised or available in a single bundle, etc.
 3. Look at examples in great depth.
 One cue to know if the library will be more or less complex to integrate with R is whether the various snippets of code that generate the examples are similar or drastically different: commonalities make for easier abstractions and ultimately simpler R code and packages.
 Some libraries will ultimately be more straightforward to integrate than others.
 4. At this stage you should have some idea of what it will take to bring the library to R, and though you likely are vaguely familiar with the functions and methods that comprise the library you must look at the "API," or proper "documentation" of the API to grasp precisely what is available.
 5. Finally, before starting the R work, it is advised to properly experience using the library as it was intended: with JavaScript and HTML.
 This will further give a sense of which parts of the API are great and which not so much.
 This is useful to know because you will get to improve or mirror this API in R when you develop the widget for it.